wevoice/wesub/docs/subtitle-storage.rst

 which is not in use yet!
 If you're reading this, make sure you know what you're doing!

-``SubtitleVersion`` objects store their subtitles as a blog of JSON in the database.
+``SubtitleVersion`` objects store their subtitles as a blob of JSON in the database.
 You should use the ``subtitle`` property to get and set this as a Python object for convenience.